- Discover CSUB

 VA Educational Benefits: Policies and Procedures

-Students receiving VA Educational Benefits who have been placed on probation must raise their cumulative GPA to a 2.0 the following quarter.
-Students who remain on probation two consecutive quarters will run the risk of having their educational benefits terminated until they are taken off probation.
+Students receiving VA Educational Benefits who have been placed on probation must raise their cumulative GPA to a 2.0 the following term.
+Students who remain on probation two consecutive terms will run the risk of having their educational benefits terminated until they are taken off probation.

 Students receiving VA Educational Benefits must be enrolled only in courses that lead to their declared educational objective (BA, BS, MA, MS, Credential, etc.).
 Cooperative Education courses may be taken only if the student is enrolled on a full-time basis.